-Fifth boy brought out of Thai cave on second day of rescue, official says
+Two more people brought out of Thai cave on second day of rescue - witness

 Authorities have said the mission could take three or four days to complete.
 It is a race against the clock with heavy rain expected in coming days, which would again dangerously flood the tunnels.

-The chief of the rescue mission, Narongsak Osottanakorn, earlier told a news conference a team had gone into the cave to rescue the remaining boys at 11 a.m.
-(0400 GMT), and he expected good news soon.
+Earlier, Narongsak told a news conference a team had gone into the cave to rescue the remaining boys at 11 a.m.
+(0400 GMT), and he expected good news.

 Thirteen foreign divers and five members of Thailand’s elite navy SEAL unit make up the main team guiding the boys to safety through narrow, submerged passageways that claimed the life of a former Thai navy diver on Friday.